Lunar New Year: East Asia

-Most of East Asia celebrates the Lunisolar New Year based on the traditional Chinese calendar.
-While commonly referred to as "Lunar New Year" in the Western world, it is actually a Lunisolar New Year.
+Most of East Asia celebrates the Lunisolar New Year as determined by the traditional Chinese calendar.
+Although commonly referred to in North America as "Lunar New Year" (in preference to "Chinese New Year"), it is actually a Lunisolar New Year.
+Months in the Chinese calendar track the phases of the moon but the sequence restarts soon after the December solstice.
+This means that almost every third year has thirteen months rather than twelve.
 Japan observes the Solar New Year, except for the Ryukyu islands which continues to observe the Lunisolar New Year.